Beliavsky/Fortran-tools-on-GitHub/README.md

 [FCM](https://github.com/metomi/fcm): modern Fortran build system + wrappers to Subversion for scientific software development, from metomi

 [findent](https://github.com/MFTabriz/findent): indent and convert Fortran sources, by wvermin and MFTabriz

-[flang](https://github.com/flang-compiler/flang): flang (also known as "Classic Flang") is an out-of-tree Fortran compiler targeting LLVM.
-It is an open-sourced version of pgfortran, a commercial Fortran compiler from PGI/NVIDIA

 [ford](https://github.com/Fortran-FOSS-Programmers/ford): Automatically generates FORtran Documentation from comments within the code, from Fortran-FOSS-Programmers